-If a company is involuntarily struck off the register to to a breach of the Tax Consolidation Act or the Companies Act, the Irish Government will apply for the bond to be paid to the government through the company.
-When a company is struck off the register the Government take ownership of it.
+A company may be involuntarily struck off the register due to a breach of the Tax Consolidation Act or the Companies Act.
+In this case, the Irish Government will apply for the bond to be paid to the government through the company.
+When a company is struck off the register the state take ownership of it.

 Brexit and EEA Membership of the United Kingdom

 Since 01st January 2021 the United Kingdom relinquished its membership of the European Economic Area.
-Since that date, any company with only UK Directors will need to secure a Bond for their company, even if they incorporated prior to that date.
+Now, any company with UK Directors only, will need to secure a bond for their company.
+This is still a requirement even if they incorporated prior to that date.

-If you have any questions or there is doubt on whether you require a Section 137 bond or not, please contact us and we can advise on this area for you.
+If you have any questions about the Section 137 bond, please contact us and we can advise you on this.